-I always like to add chili and coconut milk to my mussels as this gives them a different dimension.
+Adding chili and coconut milk to the mussels will give it a different dimension.
 Low fat milk can be used in place of the coconut milk but it won’t be the same.
 This dish is also great with a side of fries, steamed rice or crusty bread and definitely ice-cold beer.

 4 cod fillets (approximately 100g each) 2 tablespoons olive oil

 2 tablespoons butter